ryanwalker/docker-101/README.md

 # Pre-requisite: Docker Installation

-(Recommended) All platforms can install Docker using Vagrant and Virtual Box.
+All platforms can install Docker using Vagrant and Virtual Box.
 This is probably the best way to go for beginners.

 1. Install vagrant - https://www.vagrantup.com/downloads.html
 2. Install VirtualBox - https://www.virtualbox.org